publicdocs/uscode/assets/md/titles/usc52/us/usc/t52/stII/ch205/m__us_usc_t52_s20503.md

  __Codification__

-    Section was formerly classified to [section 1973gg–2 of Title 42][/us/usc/t42/s1973gg–2], The Public Health and Welfare, prior to editorial reclassification and renumbering in Title 52, Voting and Elections.
-Any notes below for amendments to this section prior to 2013 reflect the former classification of this section.
+    Section was formerly classified to [section 1973gg–2 of Title 42][/us/usc/t42/s1973gg–2], The Public Health and Welfare, prior to editorial reclassification and renumbering as this section.

     Amendment by [Pub.
 L. 104–91][/us/pl/104/91] is based on section 116(a) of H.R.
 2076, One Hundred Fourth Congress, as passed by the House of Representatives on Dec.
 6, 1995, which was enacted into law by [Pub.
 L. 104–91][/us/pl/104/91].